robmiller/jekyll-resize/README.md

 Note that the install URL in step 2 points to this fork repo on GH and not to RubyGems.
 The original gem is available on RubyGems with `gem 'jekyll-resize'`, but it only supports Jekyll 3, hence the reason this fork exists.

-1. Recommended - add Jekyll 3 or 4 as a project gem:
+1. Recommended - add either Jekyll 3 or 4 as a project gem:
     ```ruby
     source 'https://rubygems.org'